stanman71/Miranda/README.md

 #### 3. Snowboy

-- go into the "snowboy" folder
-- start "python3 snowboy.py"
-- hotwords can be configured in the system settings
+- activate snowboy in the system settings

 </br>